LaborManagement/documentation/LBE/guides/verify-permissions.md

 Expect to see:

 - `roles` array with `EMPLOYER`
-- `capabilities` list containing `payment.details.read`, etc.
+- `policies` list containing `EMPLOYER_POLICY`, etc.
+- `endpoints` showing accessible API paths
 - `pages` and `actions` that match the employer experience

-If the capability is missing here, the policy mapping is incomplete.
+If a policy is missing here, the role-to-policy mapping is incomplete.

 ## 2. Endpoint Access Test